oroinc/crm/Resources/doc/flexible.md

 Create a flexible entity
 ========================

-We illustrate here the easiest way to create a flexible, ie, by extending abstract classes, you can prefer use flexible and value interface.
+We illustrate here the easiest way to create a flexible, ie, by extending abstract classes, you can prefer use flexible and value interfaces.

 Here, we create a customer entity class, extends abstract orm entity which contains basic mapping.

 This customer class contains fields mapped at development time, here, email, firstname, lastname.

+We want give possibility to final user add some custom attributes when he'll use application.

 We use the basic entity repository, and define by mapping which value table to use.